PassiveLemon/tmodloader1.4-docker/README.md

 Paste that into (path to server files)\contents\ModPacks\ </br>

 ## Worlds </br>
+If you want to transfer a world, keep reading.
 Make sure that the mods used on the world are the same as the ones in your modpack

 Go to C:\Users\(your user)\Documents\My Games\Terraria\tModLoader\Worlds\ or the linux equivalent